leo/cory/README.md

 {
-  "port": 4000, // See option "--port" (CLI option will overwrite this) "outputDir": "dist", // Path of the directory that will contain the generated site "sourceMaps": true // Enable/disable the generation of sourcemaps for assets }
+  "port": 4000, // See option "--port" (CLI option will overwrite this) "outputDir": "dist", // Path of the directory that will contain the generated site "sourceMaps": true, // Enable/disable the generation of sourcemaps for assets "defaultLayout": "main" // The default template into which all pages will be wrapped }
 ```